 Home to fantastic wildlife from endangered orangutans, Sumatran rhinos, elephants, monitor lizards, pythons, and tarantulas!

 One of the best things to do is a multi-day jungle tour with a guide to explore the incredible wildlife and nature for yourself.

 Explore the perfect half-day trip experience watching endangered Orangutans feeding at Semmengoh Wildlife Center in Kuching, Sarawak.

 If you have the time, take in a full-day Kinabalu Park and Poring Hot Springs Day Trip for a complete immersion in Sabah’s nature trails.

-Malaysia’s capital Kuala Lumpur (Selangor) is great for exploring as you track the British colonial traces throughout the city.
+Malaysia’s capital Kuala Lumpur (Selangor), is excellent for exploring as you track the British colonial traces throughout the city.

 You take in the vibrant, beautiful Mosques.
 Stand awed by the incredible city’s skyline with the Petronas Twin Towers illuminating the night sky.